Sunwood-ai-labs/AMATERASU/docs/README.en.md

 - Prompt generation using Claude-3.5-Sonnet
 - Intuitive UI based on Streamlit

-## 🆕 Latest News
+## 🆕 What's New

-### AMATERASU v1.12.0 (Latest Release)
+### AMATERASU v1.13.0 (Latest Release)

-- 🎉 **Added Terraform Variable Generator Web App**: A web application to assist in the automatic generation of `terraform.tfvars` files has been added.
-It automatically detects projects with a `main-infrastructure` directory and enables the bulk generation of common and project-specific individual settings. (commit: b9b2c59)
-- 🎉 Numerous other new features and improvements (commit: 4441658, 70c69bc, 54ca945, 337eb64, 0ad4f8e, 6b8c544, b1c473d, a8360f0)
-- 🚀 **UI Component Package Organization**: The `utils/ui_components` package has been reorganized to simplify module imports.
+- 🎉 UI style of the Streamlit app defined with CSS:  A more refined design.
+- 🎉 Improved setup script: Enhanced error handling.
+- 🎉 Terraformization of the Langfuse backend infrastructure:  More robust and manageable infrastructure.
+- 🎉 Updated CloudFront infrastructure documentation:  Updated to the latest information.
+- 🎉 Added Streamlit progress bar display:  Progress of file generation can now be monitored.
+- ⚠️ Significant infrastructure changes:  Back up your existing infrastructure and settings before upgrading.

-## 🛠️ How to Use
+## 🛠️ Usage

-Refer to the individual README files for instructions on using each component.
+Refer to the README file for each component for usage instructions.
 Specifically, for instructions on using the Terraform variable generator web app, see `spellbook/tfvars_generator/README.md`.

 ## 📦 Installation Instructions